Welcome To BLUE STAR RECOVERY

 5. Eating disorders

-Anxiety disorders include conditions like generalized anxiety disorder, social anxiety disorder, obsessive-compulsive disorder, and post-traumatic stress disorder.
-These disorders often happen alongside substance abuse, making them some of the most common co-occurring issues.
+Anxiety disorders include conditions like generalized anxiety disorder, social anxiety, OCD, and PTSD.
+Common symptoms are constant worry, panic attacks, racing thoughts, and trouble sleeping.
+These disorders often occur alongside substance abuse, making them one of the most common co-occurring issues.

-People with both anxiety and substance abuse have more severe symptoms than those with just one issue.
-However, anxiety disorders are less often caused by substance use than mood disorders.
-People with anxiety often use substances to cope, increasing their risk of substance abuse.
+People with both anxiety and substance use problems tend to have more intense symptoms than those dealing with just one.
+While anxiety is less likely to be caused by substance use than mood disorders, many people use drugs or alcohol to cope, raising their risk of addiction over time.

 Mood disorders like major depressive disorder and bipolar disorder lead to significant mood swings that impact daily life.
 These disorders often coexist with substance use disorders, making diagnosis and treatment more challenging.
 It remains uncertain which conditions typically arise first, but each can influence the other.

 Patients dealing with both mood and substance use disorders tend to experience more severe symptoms than those coping with just one.
-Treating substance use and mental health issues together leads to better patient outcomes.
+Treating substance use and mental health issues together leads to much better odds of long-term recovery.

 Personality disorders are mental health conditions that lead to problematic thoughts and behaviors, significantly affecting everyday life and relationships.
 These disorders typically stray from cultural norms and can cause considerable distress.